The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

 The primary result of this paper is a presentation of the morphisms in the category $\BSBim$ by generators and relations, in the case when $W$ is a dihedral group.
 That is, we define a monoidal category $\DC$ by generators and relations, whose morphisms are linear combinations of planar diagrams.
 We construct a monoidal functor $\DC \to \BSBim$, and prove that the functor is an equivalence.
 We also give an explicit description of the idempotents which pick out each indecomposable $B_w$, thus implying the SCT and the Soergel conjecture.

-Let $S=\{s,t\}$ be the set of simple reflections, and $m=m_{s,t}$.
+Let $S=\{s,t\}$ be the set of simple reflections, and $m=m_{s,t}$ be the order of $st$.
 The same presentation has been given before by Libedinsky \cite{LibRA} for the right-angled cases $m=2,\infty$.
 His work is complimentary, as he does not discuss idempotents or connections to the Temperley-Lieb algebra (see below), and his proofs are entirely different.

 A morphism in $\DC$ will be represented by a graph with boundary, properly embedded in the planar strip $\R \times [0,1]$.
 The edges of this graph are labeled by elements of $S$, which we call ``colors."
 The only vertices appearing are univalent vertices, trivalent vertices joining three edges of the same color, and if $m$ is finite, vertices of valence $2m$ whose edge labels alternate between the two colors.
 We call these \emph{Soergel graphs}.
 A number of relations are placed on Soergel graphs, which (after some abstraction) can be represented in a way independent of $m$ (when $m$ is finite).